 Here are 8 Reasons Your Conversion Rates Are So Low

 Nearly all businesses have a website, which is no surprise.
 After all, a website is the cornerstone of any successful enterprise in today’s world.
-But it’s not all good news.
+But the news is not all good.
 Many websites built by small business owners and marketing teams are ineffective and poorly optimized for conversions.

 What are Conversions?

 Conversion refers to the instant when the target user takes a desired action.
-Websites that have been created to convert customers are optimized made to persuade and lead them on.
+Websites created to convert customers are optimized to persuade and lead them on.
 As such, the end goal of this persuasion is what’s known as conversion.
 The percentage of users that take the desired action defines the conversion rate.

 Conversion rate is an essential metric that marketing departments use to evaluate the performance of advertising campaigns, among other things.
 These rates go high or low depending on many factors.
-Then again, conversion rates will vary in relation to industry, offer, and individual goals.
+Then again, conversion rates will vary depending on the industry, offer, and individual goals.

 What Is a Good Conversion Rate?

-Whether you are selling products online, collecting emails, looking for signups, or getting people to download content, you will essentially have an estimate of how many of these actions will be taken.
-When this number is achieved or surpassed, it shows your conversion rates are good.
-In terms of actual numbers, an analysis showed that a 12% conversion rate is considered good.
+Whether you are selling products online, collecting emails, looking for signups, or getting people to download content, you will have an estimate of how many actions will be taken.
+When this number is achieved or surpassed, your conversion rates are reasonable.
+In terms of actual numbers, an analysis revealed that a 12% conversion rate is considered good.
 So, what do you do when your conversion rate is lower than 12%?
-In the following section, we will highlight 8 causes of low conversion rates.
+The following section will highlight eight causes of low conversion rates.

 #1.
 Prospects Can’t Find the Call-To-Actions (CTAs)

-A call-to-action is the specific action a visitor must take to achieve a certain outcome or action on the website.
+A call-to-action is a visitor’s action to achieve a particular outcome or action on the website.
 Let’s use “Sign Up Now” as an example.
-Usually a button, it’s created so that the user knows what to do, has a clear expectation of what they’re getting into, and has a real reason to go there.
+Usually, a button is created so the user knows what to do, clearly expects what they’re getting into, and has a real reason to go there.
 When these expectations aren’t clearly displayed and strategically placed on the page, the web user will leave without signing up or taking any other desired action.
 Eventually, the number of signups generated will be too low.

 #2.
 The CTAs are NOT Specific

-Asking the web visitor to do three things consecutively will often result in confusion.
-You only have a few seconds to attract and maintain the visitor’s attention to your website.
-Therefore, if they end up using most of this time, contemplating what to do, you will most certainly lose their attention.
+Asking the web visitor to do three things consecutively will often confuse them.
+You only have a few seconds to attract and maintain visitors’ attention on your website.
+Therefore, you will lose their attention if they spend most of this time contemplating what to do.
 This is one of the most common reasons for high bounce rates.
-Having specific and clear CTAs tell the customer exactly what is most important for you and them.
-If applicable, include only one call to action for every web page or section.
+Having specific and clear CTAs tells the customer exactly what is most vital for you and them.
+Include only one call to action for every web page or section, if applicable.

 #3.
 Your Current Offer Might Not Be Working